letoram/arcan/src/a12/net/HACKING.md

 secrets and X25519 is to allow for a PKI- less first-time authentication of public keys.

-Only the first 8 byte of MAC output is used for the HELLO packets in order to make it easier for implementations to avoid radically different code paths in parsing for these packets.
+Only the first 8 byte of MAC output is used for the first HELLO packet in order to make it easier for implementations to avoid radically different code paths in parsing for these packets.

 KDF(secret) -> Kmac.

-The cipher is Chacha8 with nonce from message and keyed using:
+The cipher is strictly Chacha8 (reduced rounds from normal 20 due to cycles per byte, see the paper 'Too much Crypto' by JP et al.) with nonce from message and keyed using:

 KDF(Kmac) -> Kcl.
 KDF(Kcl) -> Ksrv.

 The subsequent HELLO command contains data for 1 or 2 rounds of X25519.
-If 2 round-trips is used, the first round is using ephemeral key-pairs to further hide the actual key-pair to force active MiM.
+If 2 round-trips is used, the first round is using ephemeral key-pairs to further hide the actual key-pair to force active MiM in order for Eve to log/track Kp use.

 Each message after completed key-exchange has the outer structure of :